hashp4/PMAT-Labs-Notes/README.md

 ## 🧭 Repository Structure

 The structure of this repository maps to the course videos.
 The top directory contains the name of the section.
 If the folder is not a challenge, there will be my personal notes (named *Notes.md*).
-If the folder is a challenge, there will be my malware analysis report (named *Report.md*) For example:
+If the folder is a challenge, there will be my malware analysis report (named *Report.md*) and its PDF version (*Report.pdf*) For example:
 ```
 📦PMAT-Labs-Notes
  ┣ 📜README.md